Queen's Bridge, Belfast: Long Bridge

 The previous bridge on this site was the Long Bridge, which began construction in 1682, supposedly on the site of an ancient ford.
 It had 21 arches, with a total span length of 840 ft and a width of 20 ft, although its long approach from the east made it almost a mile long.
-The bridge was rebuilt several times over the years, such as in 1692, when seven arches collapsed due to Williamite troops transporting their cannons over it.
+The bridge was rebuilt several times over the years, such as in 1692 when seven arches collapsed when it was rammed by a ship (possibly because it had been weakened in 1689 when the Duke of Schomberg's troops transported their cannons over it).
 By 1830, traffic volumes were increasing and a wider bridge was required, so the intention to build a new bridge was announced.
-The Long Bridge was not demolished until work on the new bridge began in 1840, and it is shown on the 1833 Ordnance Survey map.
+The Long Bridge was not demolished until work on the new bridge began and it is shown on the 1833 Ordnance Survey map.

-A piece of granite from the Long Bridge is embedded in the pavement at the junction of Castreagh Street and Albertbridge Road in East Belfast.
+A piece of granite from the Long Bridge is embedded in the pavement at the junction of Castreagh Street and the Albertbridge Road in East Belfast.

 Construction

 The contract for the construction of the new bridge was given by the Board of Works to Francis Ritchie & Son, with a tendered price of £27,000.
 The bridge was designed by Thomas Jackson and John Fraser, in their respective roles as county surveyors of Antrim and Down (the river is the county boundary).
-However in 1836, Jackson was replaced as Antrim county surveyor by Charles Lanyon, and so he supervised the construction with Fraser.
-By March 1841, preparations were being made for the foundations of the bridge, however it had not yet been decided whether the bridge would have a higher central arch to reduce the overall approach gradient, or if it would have a horizontal deck.
+However, in 1836, Jackson was replaced as Antrim county surveyor by Charles Lanyon who supervised the construction with Fraser.
+By March 1841, preparations were being made for the foundations of the bridge; however, it had not yet been decided whether the bridge would have a higher central arch, to reduce the overall approach gradient, or if it would have a horizontal deck.
 By July 1842, one of the arches had been keyed in, with the horizontal deck design having been chosen.
-The bridge opened in January 1843, to budget but slightly late.
-In 1849, it was named Queen's Bridge in honour of Queen Victoria's visit to Belfast, during which she officially opened the bridge.
+The bridge opened in January 1843, within budget but slightly late.
+In 1849, it was named the Queen's Bridge in honour of Queen Victoria's visit to Belfast, during which she officially opened the structure.

 Structure

-Queen's Bridge is a five arch stone bridge, with each arch having a width of 50 ft and a rise of 10 ft.
-The arches are dressed with Newry Granite.
+The bridge is a five-arch stone bridge, with each arch having a width of 50 ft and a rise of 10 ft.
+The arches are dressed with Newry granite.
 The bridge deck originally had a width of 30 ft.
 This was widened in 1885 to 62 ft by the addition of cantilevered segments on either side.
 16 ornate gas lamps (now electric) were also added.
-They carry their maker's name ("Gregg, Sons & Phenix/ Iron Founders/ Belfast"), and the Belfast Corporation coat of arms on their pedestals.
+They carry their maker's name ("Gregg, Sons & Phenix/ Iron Founders/ Belfast") and Belfast Corporation's coat of arms on their pedestals.